Welcome to Sociology!

 SOCI 2306 Human Sexuality (crosslisted with PSYC 2306) presents students with information related to male and female anatomy, pregnancy, birthing, disease, relationship violence, sexual dysfunction, and sex crimes, among many other topics.

-All sociology courses familiarize students with sociological methods for studying human behavior and the basic sociological theories that drive research.
+All sociology courses familiarize students with research methods for studying human behavior and the basic theories that drive social research.
 Sociology and behavioral science courses teach students to develop evidence-based arguments, evaluate information, and think critically, all while using today's technology.
 For these and many other reasons, students with a background in the behavioral science are highly valued among many employers.

 Behavioral Sciences Degree